S3-working-group/s3-practical-guide/src/organizing-work/prioritized-backlog.md

 A prioritized backlog is a **list of all uncompleted work items** with the **most important items on top**:

-* work items are pulled from the top whenever there's new capacity.
+* work items are pulled from the top whenever there is new capacity
-* no two items can be of equal importance, it's essential to agree on priorities and make tough choices.
+* no two items can be of equal importance, meaning it is necessary to agree on priorities and make tough choices

 ---